bhall-ctre/SystemcoreTesting/README.md

 See the [WPILIB Docs](https://docs.wpilib.org/en/latest/docs/zero-to-robot/step-3/imaging-your-systemcore.html) for more detailed instructions.

 ### Flashing OS Updates with Flash Mode (Backup/Before Image 12)
-Update to the latest stable release to get started.
+Update to the latest stable release of the Limelight Hardware Manager to get started.

 For Alpha units, if the USB-C port is attached before power is applied, Systemcore will boot into flash mode.